German Schengen Visa Denial & Appeals

 Missing documents

-To receive a visa for Germany, you must provide all the necessary documents.
+To receive a visa for Germany, you must provide all necessary documents.
 If documents are missing, your visa may be rejected.
-Additionally, you must submit a visa application form and pass a visa interview at the German Embassy.
+You must also submit the correct visa application form and, where required, pass a visa interview at the German mission or visa application center.

 Difficulties in obtaining a visa typically arise in the following situations, for example: